Employment Law Solicitors

-Counsel's fees are estimated at between £500 to £1,700 per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel's fees are estimated at between £500 to £1,700 (inclusive of VAT) per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).

 The fees set out above cover all of the work in relation to the following key stages of a claim:

 - Taking your initial instructions, reviewing the papers and advising you on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change)